generic-name-2166/todo-api/README.md

 # Notice

-This project uses the following dependencies
+This project has the following dependencies
 - `FastAPI`
 - `pyjwt`
 - `bcrypt`